bearcott/notes/sophomore/physEM/lesson3.md

 - where `q` is the charge and `d` is distance
 - pWater = 6.13 * 10^-30 C * m

+**Torque**
+When a diapole changes direction in an electric field, the electric field torque does *work* on it.

 The torque can be written in vector form: